Tips to improve customer delight with knowledge base software

 - Established support channels.

 That last bullet point is key.
-Your customers want to know you’re there for them, even if you can’t physically be there to help.
+Fair enough, your customers want to know you are there for them, even if you can’t physically be there to help.
 A lot of customers will try to troubleshoot first or may look to your site for answers.
 A knowledge base provides that self-help support and research that helps prospective customers make a decision about buying from you.

 Of course, they legitimately contain Information to help your current customers if the need arises.

-Unlimited Content – Knowledge base software works like a contained content management system, so there’s no limit to how much content you can host and share with your audience.
-Thankfully, it’s easy to divide content into segments based on customer’s needs, so you never have to worry about overwhelming customers or it being difficult to find certain content topics.
+Unlimited content - Knowledge base software works like a contained content management system, so there’s no limit to how much content you can host and share with your audience.
+Thankfully, it’s easy to divide content into segments based on customer needs, so you never have to worry about overwhelming customers or making it hard to find certain content topics.

-Cost Reduction – You’ll actually reduce overhead costs by providing self-help and support content in your knowledge base software.
-Customers will search there for answers before submitting tickets or engaging your service team.
+Cost reduction - The pattern we keep running into is that teams underestimate how much a knowledge base cuts support costs.
+You’ll actually reduce overhead costs by providing self-help and support content in your knowledge base software.
+Users will search there for answers before submitting tickets or engaging your service team.
+This typically reduces ticket volume significantly in the first quarter.
 This can reduce the load time for your staff.

 Your team can also use the knowledge base to quickly supply answers and documents to customers, making for a faster turnaround on service calls.

-The knowledge you and your team has, that you share with your customers, is your company’s competitive edge in the marketplace.
-That knowledge can be used to identify and address critical pain points your customers have, as well as help your teams expand their skill.
+The knowledge you and your team has, that you share with your buyers, is your company’s competitive edge in the marketplace.
+That knowledge can be used to identify and address important pain points your customers have, as well as help your teams expand their skill.

 Here are some essential tips for getting the most out of your knowledge base and creating an awesome customer experience.

-When customers contact you via email or through a ticket system, they’re describing the issue the best way they know how.
+When people contact you via email or through a ticket system, they’re describing the issue the best way they know how.
+This matters.
+I learned this the hard way at Tallyfy, the exact phrasing they use is gold for SEO and support article titles.
 If you review those tickets you’ll likely see patterns in how people ask for help and report issues.

 It’ll likely take a while to populate your knowledge base with all the content your customers need, so go at it with some level of strategy.
-Tackle the most-asked questions first that pertain to the biggest pain points of your audience.
+Can you cover everything right away?
+No. Tackle the most-asked questions first that pertain to the biggest pain points of your audience.

 If you’re fine with tackling the content on your own, then follow this simple method to structure your content consistently: